-DELIVERABLES TIMEFRAME 21/22 22/23 23/24 24/25 Provide a program of events to activate public open spaces; and strengthen neighbourhood pride and connections. • • • • Facilitate a strategic review of the laneway and drainage network. • Advocate for Crime Prevention Through Environmental Design (CPTED) principles to be applied to major infrastructure projects outside of the control of the Shire. • • • • Partner with WA Police to provide ongoing monitoring of anti-social behaviour in public places. • • • • Provide an annual lighting upgrade program. • • • • Advocate for external funding for CCTV and lighting programs. • • • • Advocate for additional CCTV in recreational areas. • • • •
+DELIVEDABLES TIMEFRAME DELIVERABLES 21/22 22/23 23/24 24/25 Provide a program of events to activate public open spaces; and strengthen neighbourhood pride and connections. • • • • Facilitate a strategic review of the laneway and drainage network. • Advocate for Crime Prevention Through Environmental Design (CPTED) principles to be applied to major infrastructure projects outside of the control of the Shire. • • • • Partner with WA Police to provide ongoing monitoring of anti-social behaviour in public places, , including providing access to the Shire's CCTV network and communicating on a regular basis. • • • • Provide an annual lighting upgrade program. • • • • Advocate for external funding for CCTV and lighting programs. • • • • Provide additional CCTV in public open spaces, with a focus on hot spots for crime and anti social behaviour identified through consultation with WA Police. • • • •